geofmureithi/apalis/packages/apalis-cron/README.md

 - **Timezone Support**: Schedule jobs in any timezone.
 - **Persistence**: Persist cron jobs to a storage backend (e.g., Postgres, MySQL, SQLite) to ensure they are not lost on restart and can be distributed across multiple workers.
 - **Extensibility**: Easily add custom middleware and services.

+### Middleware support

+`apalis-cron` is built on top of `apalis` and `tower`.
+This means you can leverage the full power of workers and middleware, including:

+- **Tracing**: For observing the execution of your cron jobs.
+- **Retries**: To handle transient failures with configurable backoff strategies.
+- **Concurrency**: To control how many instances of a job can run simultaneously.
+- **Load-shedding**: To prevent your system from being overloaded by slow cron jobs.

 ## Examples